mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_federated_settings_identity_provider/azure/README.md

 **8\.
 Destroy the resources.**

-Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas and Azure chargescharges.
+Once you are finished your testing, ensure you destroy the resources to avoid unnecessary Atlas and Azure charges.

 ```shell
 terraform destroy